mcbobke/PSSpeedTest/README.md

 ### Install-SpeedTestServer

-Sets up iPerf3 as a server process on this machine or another Windows domain-joined computer (if `-ComputerName` is specified).
+Sets up iPerf3 as a server process on the local computer.
 This performs the following:

 * Installs the `ChocolateyGet` PackageProvider if not already present.
 * Installs the `iPerf3` package if not already present.